 Throughout our two decades, we’ve stayed true to our vision, guided by faith-based principles, to be preeminent in the marketplace to strategically influence, serve and support seniors in their lifestyle choices.

 Our efforts have been greatly enhanced by the talent and dedication of our board of directors.
 These talented professionals offer experience in financial planning, real estate, not-for-profit organizations, senior housing, health care, accounting, marketing and construction.

 President & CEO

-Lisa has served as Emerald Communities’ chief executive officer since 2007.
+Lisa has served as Emerald Communities’ chief executive officer since 2008, and has more than 20 years of CCRC executive experience.
 Prior to joining Emerald Communities, she served as executive director of Park Springs, a start-up Continuing Care Retirement Community (CCRC) in Stone Mountain, Georgia.
 She assumed increasing responsibilities in her 14-year employment with Life Care Services, including executive leadership in two other communities.
 She has an additional seven years of experience with the United Presbyterian Home in Washington, Iowa.
 Lisa holds a nursing home administrator’s license in Georgia, North Carolina and Washington, and earned her bachelor’s degree in business administration from Saint Joseph’s College in Standish, Maine.